zhewenhu/onnxruntime/docs/reference/execution-providers/CoreML-ExecutionProvider.md

 ## Usage

 The ONNX Runtime API details are [here](../api).
-The CoreML EP can we used via the C, C++ or Objective-C APIs
+The CoreML EP can be used via the C or C++ APIs currently.
+Additional support via the Objective-C API is in progress.

 The CoreML EP must be explicitly registered when creating the inference session.
 For example: